 New security laws for the food and beverage industry

-Upcoming security legislation will mandate food wholesalers and distributors brands to report operational and risk management data to improve infrastructure security and resilience.
+Upcoming security legislation will mandate wholesalers and distributors brands in B2C and B2B food industry to report operational and risk management data to improve infrastructure security and resilience.
 This is designed to ensure critical infrastructure for key suppliers remains visible and secure.

 B2B: the key to growth is self-disruption